 Myopic: (adj.) unable to see distant objects clearly; short-sighted.

-- It is in the field of foreign policy where the government’s myopic stance stands most exposed.
+- Example: It is in the field of foreign policy where the government’s myopic stance stands most exposed.

 Proclivity: (n) a strong natural liking or tendency, especially towards something bad; propensity.